Shopify/polaris/polaris.shopify.com/content/components/alpha-stack.md

   - layout
 status:
   value: Alpha
   message: This component and its documentation is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
-To learn more please read our [Component lifecycle resource](/getting-started/components-lifecycle).
+To learn more please read about our [component lifecycle](/getting-started/components-lifecycle).
 examples:
   - fileName: alpha-stack-default.tsx
     title: Default